Overview

 👀 On the Ground

-The 4-day expedition follows a set route through Son Doong and the adjacent Hang Én cave system.
-Day 1 involves jungle trekking to Hang Én, where participants camp overnight on a beach inside the cave.
-Day 2 enters Son Doong itself - the scale of the first main chamber is the defining moment for most participants, described universally as incomprehensible until standing inside it.
-Day 2 and 3 are spent progressing through the cave, crossing the underground river, climbing 'The Great Wall of Vietnam' (a 90-metre calcite formation inside the cave), and camping in the cave's second jungle beneath the second doline.
-Day 4 is the exit and return trek.
-A team of approximately 25 support staff - guides, porters, cooks, safety specialists - accompanies each group of up to 10 participants.
+The expedition spans multiple days through Son Doong and the adjacent Hang Én cave system.
+Day 1 is jungle trekking to Hang Én, where the group camps overnight on a beach inside the cave.
+Day 2 enters Son Doong - the first view of the main chamber is the moment most participants describe as stopping them completely.
+The scale doesn't read from photographs.
+Days 2 and 3 move through the cave: crossing the underground river, climbing 'The Great Wall of Vietnam' (a 90-metre calcite formation inside the cave), and camping in the second jungle beneath the second doline.
+Day 4 exits.
+Around 30 support staff travel with each group of up to 10 participants - guides, porters, cooks, safety specialists, and forest rangers.
+The cave interior holds at 18-23°C year-round; outside conditions are irrelevant once you're inside.

 Travel Tips